qrzn23/min/wip/confessions/content.md

 [1] WEH Note: This was to be published as “Liber MCCLXIV”, but despite being cited in “Magick in Theory and Practice” it was not published in Crowley's lifetime.
 The first publication came in the May 1979 e.v. issue of “The O.T.O.
 Newsletter”, pp. 9 to 44.
 Unfortunately, when I edited the material together for that publication, I discovered that the most interesting entries had been lost.
 Crowley kept the Greek Cabbala on slips of paper in a cigar box.
 Apparently, whenever he wanted to use some entry for his various writings, he fished out a slip from the box.
 It would appear that he failed to replace most of the slips so extracted.
 A search of his works will restore many of the missing entries.

-[2] WEH Note: Wrong!
-The works of Homer are considered the classical source, and both the “Septuagint” and Greek New Testament have been heavily used.

-[« back to toc]

-unicursal hexagram

-The Magus
-Chapter 70.
+### Chapter 70.

 That fertile passage through Paris on my return from Chogo Ri, which had already born so much fruit in my life, had still some seed — which now came to harvest.
 I have mentioned Nina Olivier, whom I loved so well and sang so passionately.
 In my sunlight she had blossomed into La Dame de Montparno, the Queen of the Quarter.
 But I have not mentioned an obscure prig whom I will call Monet-Knott, whom I had met through my fiancée, the “Star” to Nina's “Garter”.
 This brainless and conceited youth had become accompanist to the greatest dancer of her generation.
 Let me call her Lavinia King.
 She, first and never equalled, had understood and demonstrated the art of dancing as a complete language of the affections of the mind and heart.
 Knott and Nina, as already recorded, had contracted a liaison.
 I met Knott for the second time when I was introduced to Fenella Lovell and wrote “The Ghouls”, as previously related.
-I saw a fair amount of him in the next few weeks; so that, running across him in London on October 11th, he took me after supper to the Savoy to meet Miss King.[1]
+I saw a fair amount of him in the next few weeks; so that, running across him in London on October 11th, he took me after supper to the Savoy to meet Miss King.^[This incident and its sequel are described in “The Net”, chapter one.
+[Later Crowley changed the title of The Net to “Moonchild”. — ED.]

 A boisterous party was in progress.
 The dancer's lifelong friend, whom I will call by the name she afterwards adopted, Soror Virakam, was celebrating her birthday.
 This lady, a magnificent specimen of mingled Irish and Italian blood, possessed a most powerful personality and a terrific magnetism which instantly attracted my own.
 I forgot everything.
 I sat on the floor like a Chinese god, exchanging electricity with her.